 - Pumpkin puree– I used homemade pumpkin puree, which is essentially just pureed pumpkin.
 You can use the canned variety, but be sure it is unsweetened (not pumpkin pie filling!).

-- Sugar free maple syrup– Monk fruit maple syrup, which is keto friendly and low carb.
-It gives a little sweetness, but also adds some extra moistness to the loaf.
+- Sugar free maple syrup– It gives a little sweetness, but also adds some extra moistness to the loaf.
+Make a batch of homemade keto maple syrup to always have it on hand for your baking!.

 - Eggs– Room temperature eggs.

-- Vanilla extract– A must for any baked good!
+- Vanilla extract– A must for any good pumpkin bread.

-- Chocolate Chips– Optional, but I love the pumpkin and chocolate chip combination.
+- Chocolate Chips– Optional, but I love adding some sugar free chocolate chips to my pumpkin bread and muffins.

-Start by mixing together your dry ingredients and set aside.
-In a separate bowl, whisk together your pumpkin puree, syrup ,eggs and vanilla extract until smooth.
+Start by mixing together your dry ingredients in a small bowl then set it aside.
+In a mixing bowl, whisk together your pumpkin puree, syrup, eggs, and vanilla extract until smooth.
 Slowly add your dry ingredient and mix until just combined.
 If using chocolate chips, fold them through.
-Transfer the batter into a loaf pan and bake at 180C/350F for 50 minutes, or until the center is cooked.
+Transfer the batter into a loaf pan and bake until the center is cooked.
 Remove from the oven and allow to cool in the pan completely.

 - I recommend covering your bread halfway through with tin foil, to ensure the tops don’t over brown.

 - Everyone’s ovens differ, so you may need to bake longer, to ensure it is completely cooked.
-You know your pumpkin bread is done when the center springs back slightly when done, and a skewer comes out clean.
+You will know your pumpkin bread is properly cooked when the center springs back slightly and a skewer comes out clean.

 - This bread is not super sweet at all.
 If you’d like super sweet bread, double the amount of the granulated sweetener or add extra chocolate chips.